-September 22, 2021 Subject: CIGIE Freedom of Information/Privacy Act Request 6330-2021-36 This is in response to your Freedom of Information Act (FOIA) request dated May 8, 2021, and received on May 10, 2021, by the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
-On May 13, 2021, CIGIE acknowledged this request and informed you of the assigned FOIA case number: 6330-2021-36.
-In your own words, you have requested a total of seven reports of investigation (ROIs), namely: A copy of the investigation Report or Reports (not just the minimal data from the Integrity Committee Annual Report) from these substantiated Integrity Committee Cases (numbered): 890, 909, 911, 918, 919, 972 and 954.
-The enclosed pdf file of 400 pages includes the responsive records for all of the requested ROIs.
-The following FOIA reductions have been applied: - Exemption 5 (5 U.S.C. § 552(b)(5)): allows the agency the discretion to withhold "...inter-agency or intra-agency memorandums or letters which would not be available by law to a party other than an agency in litigation with the agency."
+August 29, 2024 Subject: CIGIE Freedom of Information/Privacy Act Request 6330-2024-145 This serves as a final response to the above-referenced Freedom of Information Act (FOIA) request to the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
+Specifically, the request for: A copy of Integrity Committee Report of Investigation 890 and Report of Investigation 909.
+These two reports were probably combined into one report.
+CIGIE has processed the responsive records and is providing the attached PDF file consisting of 253 pages, subject to the following FOIA exemptions: Exemption 5 (5 U.S.C. § 552(b)(5)): allows the agency the discretion to withhold "...inter-agency or intra-agency memorandums or letters which would not be available by law to a party other than an agency in litigation with the agency."
 The purpose of this exemption is to protect the deliberative process by encouraging a frank exchange of views.
-In addition, this exemption protects from disclosure attorney-work product and attorney-client materials. - Exemption 6 (5 U.S.C. § 552(b)(6)): allows Federal agencies the discretion to withhold information the disclosure of which would "...constitute a clearly unwarranted invasion..." of individual privacy and might adversely affect the individual and his/her family. - Exemption 7 (5 U.S.C. § 552(b)(7)): protects from disclosure "records or information compiled for law enforcement purposes, but only to the extent that the production of such law enforcement records or information ... - (C) could reasonably be expected to constitute an unwarranted invasion of personal privacy, If you have questions about this response, you may contact the FOIA Public Liaison directly by dialing (202) 478-8265.
-You may also send an email to FOIASTAFF@cigie.gov.
+In addition, this exemption protects from disclosure attorney-work product and attorney-client materials.
+Exemption 6 (5 U.S.C. § 552(b)(6)): allows Federal agencies the discretion to withhold information the disclosure of which would "constitute a clearly unwarranted invasion..." of individual privacy and might adversely affect the individual and his/her family.
+Exemption 7(C) (5 U.S.C. § 552(b)(7)(C)): protects from disclosure "records or information compiled for law enforcement purposes, but only to the extent that the production of such law enforcement records or information . . . could reasonably be expected to constitute an unwarranted invasion of personal privacy[.]"
+This confirms that in applying these FOIA exemptions, CIGIE considered the foreseeable harm standard.
+Specifically, in this case, Exemption 5 was applied to protect the deliberative process, attorney-work product, and attorney-client materials.
+Exemptions 6 and 7(C) were applied to protect against the unwarranted disclosure of third-party individuals' names, medical CIGIE Freedom of Information/Privacy Act Request 6330-2024-145 and personnel information, telephone numbers, and/or direct email addresses.
+Courts have authorized the withholding of such information to avoid harassment, embarrassment, and unwarranted invasion of personal privacy.
+If you have any questions, you may contact our FOIA Public Liaison, Aaron Lloyd, by email at FOIASTAFF@cigie.gov.
 Additionally, you may contact the Office of Government Information Services (OGIS) at the National Archives and Records Administration to inquire about the FOIA mediation services they offer.
 The contact information for OGIS is as follows: Office of Government Information Services National Archives and Records Administration 8601 Adelphi Road-OGIS College Park, Maryland 20740-6001 ogis@nara.gov (202) 741-5770 (877) 684-6448 (toll free) (202) 741-5769 (facsimile) For your information, Congress excluded three discrete categories of law enforcement and national security records from the requirements of the FOIA.
 See 5 U.S.C.
 552(c) (2006 & Supp.
 IV 2010).
 This response is limited to those records that are subject to the requirements of the FOIA.
 This is a standard notification that is given to all our requesters and should not be taken as an indication that excluded records do, or do not, exist.
-A requester may appeal a determination denying a FOIA request in any respect to the CIGIE Chairperson c/o Office of General Counsel, Council of the Inspectors General on Integrity and Efficiency, 1717 H Street NW, Suite 825, Washington, DC 20006.
+A requester may appeal a determination denying a FOIA request in any respect to the CIGIE Chairperson c/o Office of General Counsel, Council of the Inspectors General on Integrity and Efficiency, 1750 H Street NW, Suite 400, Washington, DC 20006.
 The appeal must be in writing, and must be submitted either by: - (1) Regular mail sent to the address listed in this subsection, above; or - (2) By fax sent to the FOIA Officer at (202) 254-0162; or - (3) By email to FOIAAPPEAL@cigie.gov.